 This statement recognizes that the accessibility and appropriate use of data are paramount to achieving the specified goals related to quality improvement and comparative effectiveness research.
-The development of guidelines on the appropriate use of and access to data should be developed prior to the linked data sets becoming available, as these data will have great significance to local, State, and National stakeholders, including researchers.
+The development of guidelines on the appropriate use of and access to data should be implemented prior to establishing the linked data sets.
 Commensurate with an increased demand for access and reporting, there will be a need for oversight and a review of access rights.
 These considerations are important since providing access to linked data to local EMS agencies and trauma hospital stakeholders is required to enable local quality improvement activities.

 Additional policies should be developed that set proper standards to assure the quality and integrity of all linked data.
-These policies should define the roles and responsibilities of those with user rights as it relates to access, retrieval, storage, destruction, and backup to ensure proper management and protection of data.
-It is also imperative that linked data be exempt from Freedom of Information Act (FOIA) requests, and that the data owner (e.g. State) at its sole discretion, can make data available.
+These policies should define the roles and responsibilities of those with user rights as it relates to access, retrieval, storage, destruction, and backup to ensure proper management and protection of data, privacy, and confidentiality.
+It is also imperative that linked data be exempt from Freedom of Information Act (FOIA) requests, and that the data owner (e.g., local, state, national levels) at its sole discretion, can make data available.
+Policies must address all applicable state and federal laws, regulations, and standards.